 Does ski insurance cover off-piste?

-Skiing and snowboarding is an exhilarating activity many people love.
+Skiing and snowboarding is an exhilarating activity many people travel all over the world to do.

 When people ask me what’s so great about skiing I describe it like this: Imagine it’s a blue sky day, you’re high on a mountain, the view is spectacular, the air is crisp and fresh.
 Imagine running as fast as you possibly can then even faster but without running out of breath.
 Now imagine zooming through a mountain forest with the agility of a snow leopard – you can turn sharply, duck and weave and change direction at a moment’s notice.